 Overview

-A self managed super fund (SMSF) is established for the sole purpose of providing benefits to the members of the fund in retirement.
-An SMSF needs a Trustee, that can be either be the members of the fund as individuals or a corporate trustee controlled by the members, that makes investment decisions and implements the strategy of the fund, for the benefit of the members.
+A self-managed superannuation fund (SMSF), also known as Superannuation Trust, is established for the sole purpose of providing benefits to the members of the fund in retirement.
+The SMSF Trustee can be either individuals, who are also the members of the fund or a company, also called corporate trustee whose directors are members of the SMSF.
+The SMSF is structured in the way that makes sure the investment decisions and implementation of the strategy of the fund are controlled by the members and for the benefit of the members.

 What is included?